COVID-19 Update: Due to 2020 social distancing measures we will not be hosting our in-person event as planned. Please check back for 2021 dates.

-The full-day program will take place at USC’s University Park Campus in Los Angeles, California on April 14, 2020.
+The full-day program will take place at USC’s University Park Campus in Los Angeles, California on a TBD date.
 It is open to social scientists, at any level (pre-doc, post-doc, junior or senior faculty) interested in pursuing or expanding their research agenda to the field of ADRD.
 The program will cover travel and hotel for participants outside the Los Angeles area, and ground transportation and parking for local participants.
 Meals will be provided the day of the program.

 Space is limited.
 Interested participants should submit their application via the below form.
-The application includes a 300-word statement of interest describing the applicant’s commitment to a current or planned research agenda in the field of ADRD.
-A copy of the applicant’s CV (in Word or PDF format) should be emailed to Briana Taylor at email@example.com by 12/20/2019.
+The application includes a 300-word statement of interest describing the applicant’s commitment to a current or planned research agenda in the field of ADRD and a copy of the applicant’s CV (in Word or PDF format).
+If you have any questions about the application program, please email Briana Taylor at firstname.lastname@example.org.
 Include “Science of ADRD for Social Scientists” in the subject of the email.

 Program organizers are: